 Hosts and attendees can present documents from Box and Dropbox.
 The app works over Wi-Fi, 4G/LTE and 3G networks.
 Any invited participant can download the app to join the meeting.
 The Enterprise edition allows 75 participants, the Premium edition allows 50 participants and the standard edition allows four participants.
 Screen sharing requires Android 5 and later.

 Keep your next meeting organized and paperless with Minute (iOS/Android).
-This productivity app lets you oversee all phases of your meeting – from scheduling the time, generating shareable minutes to all interested parties, to following up on unfinished business.
+This productivity app lets you oversee all phases of your meeting – scheduling the time, generating shareable minutes to all interested parties and following up on unfinished business.
 You can collaborate on notes and delegate tasks to attendees in real time.
 After the meeting, you can review your notes and export them to Drive, Dropbox, Evernote or email.